Skip to content

 A Walk in Svolvaer

-In a global view Svolvaer may be just a little town, but in regards to the Lofoten islands in Northern Norway Svolvaer with its 5.000 inhabitants is truly a metropolis.
+From a global perspective, Svolvaer may be just a little town, but in regards to the Lofoten islands in Northern Norway, Svolvaer, with its 5.000 inhabitants, is truly a metropolis.
 The people of the region come here for shopping and for administrative duties.
-Moreover it is a cute town with nice parks and many colourful houses.
+Moreover, it is a cute town with lovely parks and many colorful houses.
 Some impressions from a walk in July 2019.

 test